 What We Look for in a Rare or Heritage Chicken Breed

 These favourites were chosen for their friendliness, hardiness, beauty and the beauty of the eggs.
-If a breed is not as good in one area it makes up for it in another area.
-We like to be able to have the extra roosters for the table, want a rainbow of eggs and want cold hardy friendly pet chickens with personality!
-Our winters typically don't get much colder than -25 Celsius, and summer not much over +30 Celsius to give you frame of reference for hardy.
+If a breed is not as good in one area, it makes up for it in another area.
+We like to be able to have the extra roosters for the table, want a rainbow of eggs and want cold-hardy, friendly pet chickens with personality!
+Our winters typically don't get much colder than -25 Celsius, and summer not much over +30 Celsius—to give you frame of reference for hardy.

 I like most chicken colours.
 Lavender (self blue) and blue and wheaten are lovely, and I find the pencilled partridge pretty, the duckwing of the Dorking and Welsummer, and a lovely glossy black with a beetle green sheen in the sunshine!
-And the spangled and mille fleurs (thousand flowers) beautiful too!
+And the spangled and mille fleurs (thousand flowers) are beautiful, too!

 10. Black Penedesenca